mkotsur/restito/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.xebialabs.restito/restito.svg)](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.xebialabs.restito%22)
 ============================================

-Restito is a tool which is inspired by [mockito](http://code.google.com/p/mockito/) and functionally is diametrically opposite to the [Rest Assured](http://code.google.com/p/rest-assured).
+Restito is a tool for validating your code's interactions with REST services.
+It provides the Middle Way between hammering real HTTP services from your tests (thus making them brittle) and mocking too much and not testing the HTTP communication layer at all.

-Restito provides a DSL to:
+Inspired by [mockito](http://code.google.com/p/mockito/) and [Rest Assured](https://github.com/rest-assured/rest-assured), Restito provides a handy DSL for:

-* Mimic rest server behavior
+* Mimicking a behaviour of a REST server from your tests;
-* Record HTTP calls to the server
+* Recording your code's HTTP calls to the server and verifying them;
-* Perform verification against happened calls
+* Integration with JUnit;
+* Avoiding boilerplate code.

-Which means that it helps you to test an application which makes calls to some HTTP service.
-Restito sets up a [StubServer](http://mkotsur.github.com/restito/javadoc/current/com/xebialabs/restito/server/StubServer.html) instance which responds to your application's [Calls](http://mkotsur.github.com/restito/javadoc/current/com/xebialabs/restito/semantics/Call.html) based on defined [Stubs](http://mkotsur.github.com/restito/javadoc/current/com/xebialabs/restito/semantics/Stub.html).
-A stub makes some [Action](http://mkotsur.github.com/restito/javadoc/current/com/xebialabs/restito/semantics/Action.html) to response when [Condition](http://mkotsur.github.com/restito/javadoc/current/com/xebialabs/restito/semantics/Condition.html) is respected.
+It helps you to test an application which makes calls to some HTTP service.
+Restito sets up a [StubServer](http://mkotsur.github.io/restito/javadoc/current/com/xebialabs/restito/server/StubServer.html) instance which responds to your application's [Calls](http://mkotsur.github.io/restito/javadoc/current/com/xebialabs/restito/semantics/Call.html) based on defined [Stubs](http://mkotsur.github.io/restito/javadoc/current/com/xebialabs/restito/semantics/Stub.html).
+A stub makes some [Action](http://mkotsur.github.io/restito/javadoc/current/com/xebialabs/restito/semantics/Action.html) to response when [Condition](http://mkotsur.github.io/restito/javadoc/current/com/xebialabs/restito/semantics/Condition.html) is respected.

 For more motivation, please read [Motivation](https://github.com/mkotsur/restito/blob/master/guide.md#motivation) section of the [Developer's guide](https://github.com/mkotsur/restito/blob/master/guide.md).